-Three Months Ended December 31, 2023 Compared to the Three Months Ended December 31, 2022
+Three Months Ended December 31, 2024 Compared to the Three Months Ended December 31, 2023

-The Company incurred exploration expenses of \$6,869 for the three months ended December 31, 2023 (December 31, 2022 - \$11,197).
-The decrease is mainly attributable to the continued decrease in exploration and drilling activities at Warintza since the completion of the MRE which was reported in April 2022.
+The Company incurred exploration expenses of \$19,271 for the three months ended December 31, 2024 (December 31, 2023 - \$6,869).
+The increase is mainly attributable to the continued increase in exploration and drilling activities at Warintza since the completion of the MRE which was published in July 2024.

-The Company incurred general and administrative expenses of \$2,778 for the three months ended December 31, 2023 (December 31, 2022 - \$2,580).
-The increase is mainly due to share-based compensation, a non-cash cost, of \$953 for the three months ended December 31, 2023 (December 31, 2022 - \$655), as new options were granted in the first quarter of 2023.
+The Company incurred general and administrative expenses of \$4,034 for the three months ended December 31, 2024 (December 31, 2023 - \$2,778).
+The increase is mainly due to higher costs in professional fees as a consequence of the increase in exploration and drilling activities at Warintza partially offset by lower share-based compensation for the three months ended December 31, 2024 compared to the same period for 2023.

-The Company incurred impairment of exploration and evaluation assets of \$251 for the three months ended December 31, 2023 (December 31, 2022 - nil).
-The Company has decided not to renew the annual concession fees for Ricardo, resulting in a \$251 impairment of the exploration and evaluation assets in the statement of net loss and comprehensive loss for the three months ended December 31, 2023.
+In 2023, the Company decided not to renew the annual concession fees for Ricardo, resulting in a \$251 impairment of the exploration and evaluation assets recognized in the statement of net loss and comprehensive loss for the three months ended December 31, 2023.